 The Healthcare industry was already neck-deep in 2020’s operational stressors before cybersecurity concerns began piling up – but of course, the very nature of a successful cyber attack is that it succeeds when preparedness and responsiveness break down.
 73% of hospitals and physician organizations admit they aren’t prepared to deal with such attacks — and while one can certainly appreciate that resourcing human life and wellness should take priority over cybersecurity budgets, we’ve seen growing evidence that a sterile digital environment is just as crucial to patient safety as a sterile operating room.

 Given limited resources, what can these industries do right now to make 2021 a more manageable environment?
-Check out our CxO webinar on incident response for best practices in unpredictable times, and stay abreast of ransomware industry impacts via our monthly newsletter.
+Check out our CxO webinar on incident response for best practices in unpredictable times, or learn more about our suite of services managing cybersecurity strategy.